ARMmbed/BLEIntros/GettingStarted/DevIntro.md

 To see the heart rate information on your phone, download PanoBike for [iOS](https://itunes.apple.com/gb/app/panobike/id567403997?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.topeak.panobike&hl=en).
 Then:

-1. Open the compiler and select or add your board.
+1. Open the compiler and select or add your board as the target platform.

 2. Import the [``heart rate service``](http://developer.mbed.org/teams/Bluetooth-Low-Energy/code/BLE_HeartRate/).